 Consistent.
 The Project will be using water from existing on-site wells.
 The Project's demand for water is not expected to exceed the water allotted to the landowners who are part of the Project.
-A Water Supply Assessment has been prepared that analyzes groundwater supplies for the Project and other users and determines that the Project will not adversely affect availability of groundwater supplies to a significant degree.
+An addendum to the Water Supply Assessment has been prepared that analyzes groundwater supplies for the Project and other users and determines that the Project will not adversely affect availability of groundwater supplies to a significant degree.